 “I got to know about rugby!
 I knew nothing of the sport beforehand and enjoyed learning a lot about it; it’s dangerous but exciting.
 One experience I was was with the photographers during the Tonga vs USA game, and based right on the Try line, which was a wonderful experience.
 With a passion for dance myself, I also really enjoyed watching the Fiji and Tonga team perform the Haka before the games started.
 And the colleagues I met, we are all very friendly and in contact with a WhatsApp chat group – after the Tonga vs USA game we went and watched the Japan vs Scotland game which meant a big celebration!”

-Finally, Hisako is someone who has gone on a journey from being diagnosed overseas, away from family, returning and struggling to the point of depression; but now is clearly someone who has a presence of inner-happiness about her, a joy to be around and an independence to be willing to travel, to volunteer for new opportunities and to take part in what she loves doing particularly with that hobby and passion for ballet… so can she summarise this journey?
+Hisako has gone on a journey from being diagnosed overseas, away from family, returning and struggling to the point of depression; but now is someone who has a presence of inner-happiness, a joy to be around and an independence to be willing to travel, volunteer for new opportunities and take part in what she loves doing, with that passion for ballet…

-Nana korobi, ya oki… fall down seven times, get up eight times.
+Japanese proverb: nana korobi, ya oki.
+Meaning: fall down seven times, get up eight times.